 In February, the School of Arts and Sciences received a $7 million donation from 1979 Wharton graduate Michael Price and his wife.
-The money will be used to establish the Price Lab for the Digital Humanities, a project within SAS’s ”" initiative, which aims to digitalize humanities education.
+The money will be used to establish the Price Lab for the Digital Humanities, a project within SAS’s ”Humanities in the Digital Age" initiative, which aims to digitalize humanities education.

 Associate Dean for Arts and Letters Jeffrey Kallberg, who leads the planning team of the Price Lab, said the team is currently working on acquiring hardware, recruiting staff and selecting a location.
 The lab, he said, is expected to start fully functioning next spring.

 Kallberg talked about the importance of understanding the significance of digital humanities in the modern information age.
 “The idea of digital humanities is to integrate the methods of natural sciences into the study of humanities,” he said.
 “It is a field where people with content expertise and technical expertise come together.”

 English professor and Director of the Penn Humanities Forum James English mentioned that in the natural sciences, research is often attached to a lab — for humanities research, there aren’t many “labs” or equivalent places to go to apart from the Center for Undergraduate Research and Fellowships.
 The Price Lab aims to be this “hub” for humanities research that uses computer technology to aid students and faculty.